avk959/LGenerics/README.md

 ﻿## LGenerics

-  Collection of generic algorithms and data structures entirely written in/for FPC and Lazarus.
+  Collection of algorithms and data structures organized as a Lazarus package.
-  Started as a self-education project, it now seems quite comfortable and fast.
+  In order to use (FPC 3.2.2 and higher and Lazarus 2.2.0 and higher):

-  In order to use it (FPC 3.2.2 and higher and Lazarus 2.2.0 and higher):
+    - download the package sources.

-  - open and compile package lgenerics/LGenerics.lpk.
+    - open the lgenerics/LGenerics.lpk package so Lazarus knows about it.

-  - add LGenerics package to project dependencies.
+    - add LGenerics package to your project dependencies.
 #### Implemented primitives:
   - stack(unit lgStack)
   - queue(unit lgQueue)